harvey2phase/computational-physics/README.md

 This is an ongoing project for me to investigate the field of computational and theoretical physics, including topics such as numerical programming and quantum computing.

-Some of these projects are based on assignments from the Computer Simulation in Science course at Dalhousie University, which I took in Fall 2017.

-## Motivation

-My hope is gain a deeper understanding and bridge my knowledge gap between computer science and physics, my two areas of study in university.
+My hope is gain a deeper understanding and bridge the knowledge gap between my two areas of study in university, computer science and physics.

+Some of these projects are based on assignments from the Computer Simulation in Science course (Fall 2017) at Dalhousie University.

 ## Goals